LeandroPOliveira/LeandroPOliveira/README.md

 ### Hi there 👋

 - 👨‍🎓 I have a bachelor's degree in Accounting and i'm currently working as an Accountant and Python developer part time, looking for career change to be a full time programmer.
-- 🌱 I’m currently learning HTML, CSS and Javascript.
+- 🌱 I’m currently learning Flask and Front-end basics (HTML, CSS and Javascript).
 - 🚴 Passionate for cycling, adventure and mountain enthusiast.
 - 📫 How to reach me: leandro_lpo2@hotmail.com
+-
 <div align="left">
   <a href="https://github.com/LeandroPOliveira">
   <img height="180em" src="https://github-readme-stats.vercel.app/api?username=LeandroPOliveira&show_icons=true&theme=vue-dark&include_all_commits=true&count_private=true"/>